Whiley/RFCs/text/0000-array-iteration.md

 # Terminology

-   * **Array Iteration.** This refers to the process of iterating an array directly, as enabled through this proposal.
+   * **Direct Iteration.** This refers to the process of iterating the elements of an array explicitly (i.e. as enabled through this proposal).

+   * **Indirect Iteration.** This refers to the process of iterating the elements of an array using an index variable.

 # Drawbacks and Limitations